 Support The Walk today

 Support Little Amal through our Step Up appeal.
 Simply fill in the box on this web page to make a direct donation.
-Thank you for supporting the crucial artistic and education programmes of The Walk.

 Every young refugee deserves a Good Chance of fulfilling their potential.